Targeted Therapy

 - Herceptin Hylecta™ (trastuzumab and hyaluronidase-oysk)

-- Enhertu (fam-trastuzumab deruxtecan-nxki)
+- Enhertu® (fam-trastuzumab deruxtecan-nxki)

-- Tukysa™ (tucatinib)
+- Tukysa® (tucatinib)

-- Phesgo (pertuzumab, trastuzumab, and hyaluronidase-zzxf)
+- Phesgo™ (pertuzumab, trastuzumab, and hyaluronidase-zzxf)

-- Margenza™ (margetuximab-cmkb)
+- Margenza® (margetuximab-cmkb)

 Cyclin-dependent kinase 4 and 6 (CDK4/6) inhibitors

-CDK4/6 inhibitors for breast cancer include:
+CDK4/6 inhibitors for breast cancer include:1

 Poly (ADP-ribose) polymerase (PARP) inhibitors

-PARP enzymes are important for cellular functions like DNA repair.
-DNA is replicated any time a cell divides, and the rapid growth of cancer cells creates more opportunities for DNA damage to occur.
 Damage to the DNA of cells, including cancer cells, can lead to cell death.
-Normally, cells have multiple ways of repairing any damage that may occur to the DNA.
-By blocking the PARP repair functionality, PARP inhibitors can limit the cancer cell’s ability to repair the DNA and can lead to the death of cancer cells.
-Two such PARP inhibitors available to treat certain forms of advanced breast cancer are Lynparza® (olaparib) and Talzenna® (talazoparib).5,6
+Normally, cells have several ways of repairing damage that may occur to the DNA.
+By blocking the PARP repair function, PARP inhibitors can limit the cancer cells' ability to repair the DNA.
+In this way, they can lead to the death of cancer cells.1

-Mammalian target of rapamycin (mTOR) inhibitors
+Mechanistic target of rapamycin (mTOR) inhibitors

 PI3K inhibitors